-If a vehicle in your fleet is involved in a collision, you have a duty to preserve both the electronic and physical evidence related to that accident.
-If a customer is injured in a trip and fall incident in your store, you have a duty to save the video of that incident.
-Whether the evidence is electronic or physical and even if it paints your business in a negative light, you have a duty to preserve it.
-The failure to do so can expose you to an allegation of spoliation of evidence which can have serious legal ramifications including negative jury instructions, sanctions and, in some states, a separate cause of action against you.
+If a vehicle in your client's fleet is involved in a collision, they have a duty to preserve both the electronic and physical evidence related to that accident.
+If a customer is injured in a trip and fall incident in their store, they have a duty to save the video of that incident.
+Whether the evidence is electronic or physical and even if it paints their business in a negative light, they have a duty to preserve it - and you as their broker, have a duty to make them aware of this.
+The failure to do so can expose your client to an allegation of spoliation of evidence which can have serious legal ramifications including negative jury instructions, sanctions and, in some states, a separate cause of action against them.

 The availability and utilization of electronic evidence has grown dramatically over the last 20 years.
-More and more businesses utilize surveillance cameras, both in their stores and in their facilities.
+More and more businesses utilize surveillance cameras, both in their stores, warehouses and more.
 Most companies utilize electronic record keeping, extended email storage and a variety of other technologies designed to save information.
 Further, many vehicles utilize black box technology that records speed, brake and steering inputs.
 The vehicle saves such data in the event of a collision.

-How important is it to preserve evidence?
+How important is it for business owners to preserve evidence?

 As the availability and variety of evidence has increased, so has the need to preserve it.
 The courts have reasoned that it is an important requirement that the parties to litigation preserve relevant evidence to prevent one party from subverting the fair administration of justice by destroying evidence.
+Visit www.plmilm.com/pu-evidence/ to read the full article.